Professional 3D Scanners • EinScan • REV1 TECH

 Proven optical-engine architecture, redesigned for the O&P clinical workflow

 EinScan has shipped wireless, all-in-one professional handheld scanners to thousands of operators worldwide — the same optical-engine architecture and EXScan software path that runs on the field-deployed Libre and the tethered Rigil.
-The Medixa is the first member of the line designed specifically for O&P from the ground up: nine clinical scan presets (not industrial spec menus), eye-safe IR VCSEL light source (not a blue laser pointed at a patient), movement compensation for pediatric and motion-sensitive populations, and a 5 MP texture camera that captures the clinician's pen marks alongside geometry.
+The Medixa is the first member of the line designed specifically for O&P from the ground up: nine clinical scan presets (not industrial spec menus), an eye-safe IR VCSEL light source (not a blue laser pointed at a patient), movement compensation for pediatric and motion-sensitive populations, and a 5 MP texture camera that captures the clinician's pen marks alongside geometry.
 Not a re-skinned industrial scanner.

 9 Presets